Latin American women fret over scandal-hit implants

 Some 300,000 PIP implants, used in cosmetic surgery to enhance breast size or replace lost breast tissue, were sold worldwide, tens of thousands of them in Latin America where demand for cosmetic procedures is high.

-"I've had this prosthesis for nearly 10 years now, since my third child, and until now I'd always felt really good about it.
-It makes me feel young again, a woman not just a mother," said Martha, 47, a teacher who like many Venezuelans was relaxing at the beach with her family over Christmas.
+"I've had this prothesis for nearly 10 years now, since my third child, and until now I'd always felt really good about it.
+It makes me feel young again, a woman not just a mother," said Martha, 47, a teacher who like many Venezuelans at this time of year was relaxing at the beach with her family over Christmas.

 France has been investigating possible links to cancer from the gel used in PIP implants but has found no evidence so far.